• Digital Nomad Resources

 While it might not technically be the true centre of Indonesia (if that is even possible to determine with over 17000 islands) Makassar is the biggest city nearest the middle of Indonesia.
 The airport reflects that with flights from all over Indonesia flying here.

-In my travel research I found a project called the The Equilibrium Centerpoint Park, which which would be a monument to being the centre of Indonesia.
-It looks like the project has stalled so watch this space for future developments.
+In my travel research I found a project called the Center Point of Indonesia, which is a proposed monument of the centre of Indonesia.
+It looks like the project has stalled so check back on the link for future developments.

 Where to stay